n-jinfess/thermotowerUI/README.md

-autopilot.py:
-Calling format:
-•	Import process
-•	process.prepareframe(frame), process.detect(frame) etc

 Functions:
 def prepareframe(frame):
-•	changes frame (approx. 15 a second) sent over from graphics.py to grayscale.
-•	Returns a grayscale frame.
+•	Returns a grayscale any frame. def detecteyes(frame_VL):
-def detect(frame):
-•	runs a haar cascade classifier on grayscale frame.
+•	runs a haar cascade classifier on grayscale visible light camera frame.
 •	Returns ‘eyes’, which will have the dimensions in x,y,w,h format.
 def drawrect(frame,eyes):
 •	based on ‘eyes’ detected in def detect(frame) a rectangle is drawn on frame.